neilk/octopress/source/_posts/2000-06-01-abigails-regex-to-test-for-prime-numbers.markdown

  1 1 1 1 1 1 1 1 1
 </pre>

+The only reason why Abigail generated a string of `1`s was to make the regular expression confusing, since it also makes use of `\1`.
+It could just as easily have been `x`s or any other character.

-The `^` in the regex will match the start of the string.
+Anyway, let's follow along with the regular expression matching engine.
+First, the `^` in the regex will match the start of the string.

 <pre>
 /<span style="padding: 0.25em; border-radius: 4px; background: #d0ddd0; margin: 0.125em">^</span>(11+?)\1+$/